opctl/opctl/README.md

 open your browser and navigate to the url returned from `echo $(docker-machine ip):8080`

+# Releases
+All releases will be [tagged](https://github.com/dev-op-spec/engine/tags) and made available on the [releases](https://github.com/dev-op-spec/engine/releases) page with release notes.

 # Versioning
 This project adheres to the [Semantic Versioning](http://semver.org/) specification